mondoohq/cnquery/docs/development.md

 ## Debug providers

-In v9 we introduced providers, which split up the providers into individual go modules.
-This makes it more development more lightweight and speedy.
+In v9 we introduced provider plugins, which split up the providers into individual go modules.
+This makes development more lightweight and speedy.

 To debug a provider locally with cnquery: